Marc0-H/Tchat/README.md

 ## Installation

-Once the repo has been downloaded use the following commands to install the required python libraries:
+Once the repo has been downloaded use the following commands to install the required python libraries and run the application:

 ### Linux/Mac:
 ```